 With the help of the brush manager, you can create your own custom brushes very simply.
 With a little adjustment in the smoothing curve and smooth brush settings, you can create brushes that can overpower your imagination.

 - Step 1: Select a smooth brush from the palette and set BrushMod to 0.
 To create a copy of the selected brush, click on the clone button.

 - Step 2: Open the newly created brush in the Curve submenu.
-To alter the Brush curve, press Shift key.
-While you hold the shift key, you can see the brush curve converts into a Smooth curve which gives an easy access to alter the shape.
+To alter the Brush curve, press the Shift key.
+While you hold the shift key, you can see the brush curve converts into a Smooth curve, giving easy access to alter the shape.

 - Step 3: Once your adjustments are finished, click Save As and give the brush a new name.
 ZBrush will save your new brush and offers you every time you open the software.
-But, remember you should save it in Zstartup brush Presets folder to enable this feature.
+But, remember, you should save it in the Zstartup brush Presets folder to enable this feature.

 ZBrush digital sculpting includes advanced brushes that allow you to quickly brush your sculpting requirements.
-The brushes work on the highest sub-divisional levels which can reach counts above millions!
-The highest the polygon subdivision is, the highest is the quality these brushes can achieve.
+The brushes work on the highest sub-divisional levels, which can reach counts above millions!
+The highest the polygon subdivision is, the highest in the quality these brushes can achieve.

 Some of the brushes that fall into this category are Clay, Claytube, Snakehook and Rake.

 Unlike the standard brush, layer and inflate brushes, the ability to sculpt live on a high poly object makes the clay brushes unique and special from the rest in the ZBrush.
 The brushes are designed in a way that artists literally feel they are working on clay due to the loose organic stroke model.

 ZBrush digital sculpting comes with a number of effective tools to create hard-surface models.
 They also come in handy to analyze the planar analysis.
 Especially the Polish, Planar and Trim brushes are used to create tough metallic substances like armors, metal sheets, weapons etc.